6s096-iap24/6s096-iap24.github.io/_pages/syllabus.md

 There are two possible grading schemes, and whichever yields a maximum output will be used.
 The passing grade in the class will be 60%.

 ### <font color="#5B90E0">HOMEWORK ASSIGNMENTS (70%)</font>
 There will be approximately four homework assignments, equally weighed.
-These will count for at least 75% of your grade.
+These will count for at least 70% of your grade.

 ### <font color="#5B90E0">SCRIBING (30%)</font>
-Each registered student will have the option to scribe lecture notes for a lecture or two, counting up to 25% of their grade.
+Each registered student will have the option to write a small 2 page 'expository note' (which may be build slightly on lecture notes) counting up to 30% of their grade.

 ## RESOURCES
 **To be completed.**